-Of course, to build an MVP, you will need .
+Of course, to build an MVP, you will need a team of experts.
 To give you a software development scope, I will tell you more about how we developed a Minimum Viable Product for Jim Pawell, Co-Founder of Marketing Amplifier.
-To build a ( for the law industry), we ensured 7 people: Project Manager, UX/UI Designer, Quality Assurance Specialist, two Front-end Developers and two RoR Developers.
+To build a James Marketing Amplifier (marketing automation web application for the law industry), we ensured 7 people: Project Manager, UX/UI Designer, Quality Assurance Specialist, two Front-end Developers and two RoR Developers.
 We handled 100% of the design and web development, and the project is still ongoing.

-How to build an MVP (Minimum Viable Product)?
+How to create a Minimum Viable Product?
 JMA case study